Rizki-MP/Tutorial-Kaloborasi/README.md

 # Tutorial-Kaloborasi
-cara kami berkolaborasi menggunakan github dengan teman"
+cara berkolaborasi menggunakan github dengan teman"

 =========================================================================================================

 # Tutorial collaborate
-how we collaborate using github with friends
+how to collaborate using github with friends